BD2KGenomics/dcc-ops/README.md

 ### Starting an AWS VM

-Use the AWS console or command line tool to create a host, I chose:
+Use the AWS console or command line tool to create a host.
+For example:

 * Ubuntu Server 16.04
 * r4.large
 * 250GB disk

-* make a note of your security group name and ID
+You should make a note of your security group name and ID and ensure you can connect via ssh.
-* your pem key installed somewhere on this box

 ### AWS Tasks